mononobi/imovie/README.md

 this repository contains an old version of the app that backs to 2013, and is no longer maintained by me.
 I only fix the online update part of this app whenever online update needs modifications to continue working.
-I'm working on a new version of this app in a new repository. the new app UI will be PyQt5 based to be able to work on all platforms (linux, windows and ...).
+I'm working on a new version of this app in a new repository. the new app UI will be Javascript based to be able to work on all platforms (linux, windows, web and mobile).

 # Features
 * it can scan your computer's hard disks for movie files, identify the movies automatically, and download all basic details about each       movie from internet, and creates a local database of your movies collection.